Volkswagen Golf Mk7: e-Golf

 The production version of the 2014 Volkswagen e-Golf was unveiled at the 2013 Frankfurt Motor Show.
 On 14 February 2014, Volkswagen launched sales of the e-Golf in Germany.
 In Norway, the e-Golf became available for pre-order on 25 February 2014 for delivery in June 2014.
 On 11 March 2014, Volkswagen opened ordering for the e-Golf in the UK with deliveries began at the end of June.
 Production of vehicles destined for retail customers began in March 2014.
-U.S sales started in selected states in November 2014 with a single SEL Premium model for the 2015 model year.
+U.S. sales started in selected states in November 2014 with a single SEL Premium model for the 2015 model year.
+Volkswagen stopped sales of the e-Golf in the UK in 2021.